thinkbeforecoding/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 - Record details of the booking.
 - Update the total number of seats booked for the conference.

-> **Note:** The scenario is deliberately simple to avoid distractions while we examine the alternatives.
+> **Note:** The scenario is kept deliberately simple to avoid distractions while the team examines the alternatives.

 The first possible approach, shown in figure 1, uses two separate aggregates.